pikulev/hario-core/docs/index.md

 ## Key Features

 - **Type-Safe Parsing**: Validates HAR files using Pydantic models, catching errors early.
-- **Transformers**: Apply built-in or custom transformations to each HAR entry (e.g., stringifying, normalization).
+- **Transformers**: Apply built-in or custom transformations to each HAR entry (e.g., stringifying, flattening, normalization).
 - **Normalization**: Ensures all numeric fields (sizes, timings) are non-negative, so you can safely sum, aggregate, and analyze data without errors from negative values.
 This is crucial for analytics and reporting.
 - **Deterministic & Random IDs**: Generate unique or deterministic IDs for each entry.
 Deterministic IDs ensure that the same request always gets the same ID—useful for deduplication, comparison, and building analytics pipelines.
 - **Extensible**: Register your own entry models to support browser-specific or proprietary HAR extensions (e.g., Chrome DevTools, Safari).